No Tube: London subway hit by strike, day after rail walkout | Business

 - United Kingdom

-Rail unions accuse Britain's Conservative government of preventing train companies - which are privately owned but heavily regulated - from making a better offer.
-The government denies meddling but says rail companies need to cut costs and staffing after two years in which emergency government funding kept them afloat.
+“We're very sorry that people are inconvenienced,'' said RMT union General Secretary Mick Lynch.
+“We're ordinary men and women that want to do our jobs and provide a service, but when you're being cut to pieces by an employer, and by the government, you've got to make a stand.”
+Transit unions accuse Britain's Conservative government of preventing train companies — which are privately owned but heavily regulated — from making a better offer.
+The government denies meddling, but says rail companies need to cut costs and staffing after two years in which emergency government funding kept them afloat.

 Garbage collectors and recycling workers in Edinburgh, Scotland, began an 11-day strike on Thursday, warning that trash will pile up in the streets as tourists flock to the city for the Edinburgh Fringe and other arts festivals.

-UK inflation hit a new 40-year high of 10.1% in July, and the Bank of England says it could rise to 13% amid a recession later this year.
-The average UK household fuel bill has risen more than 50% so far in 2022 as Russia's war in Ukraine squeezes global oil and natural gas supplies.
-Another increase is due in October when the average bill is forecast to hit 3,500 pounds ($4,300) a year.
+UK inflation hit a new 40-year high of 10.1 per cent in July, and the Bank of England says it could rise to 13 per cent amid a recession later this year.
+The average UK household fuel bill has risen more than 50 per cent so far in 2022 as Russia's war in Ukraine squeezes global oil and natural gas supplies.
+Another increase is due in October, when the average bill is forecast to hit 3,500 pounds (USD 4,300) a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)